-The Clearfield Curwensville Country Club was built in 1924.
+The Clearfield Curwensville Country Club was originally incorporated in 1909.
+In 1924, as Bobby Jones was winning his first US Amateur, golf course Architect Alexander Findley was hired to build the Clearfield Curwensville Country Clubs Golf Course.
 It is situated on 64 acres, surrounded by several neighborhoods between Clearfield and Curwensville, PA.
 The golf course is charming, difficult, serene and well-manicured.
 The original course started as 6 holes and then later added three more to create the 9 holes we play today.
-The Golf course architect was Alexander Findley, also known as the “father of American Golf”.
+Alexander Findley is a world renowned Golf Architect and quickly got the nick name the “father of American golf”.

 Findlay was an accomplished golf course architect, player, club maker, and collector, and ambassador of the game from 1886 until his death in 1942.
 Findlay designed and constructed well over 200 golf courses during his lifetime (some say over 500!).
 The first in Fullerton, Nebraska in 1887 a 6 holes course that Findlay’s supporters claim was the first golf course in the U.S.